KevinFromConn/kevins-note-taker/README.md

 # Note Taker

 This application allows users to write notes and save them directly within the application.
-The user can also delete notes after they are written.
+Future plans for this application include allowing users to delete notes they no longer need (my attempts to get the delete request working were unsuccessful).

 # Screenshot of Application (Animated)